 4.2 Consideration of thematic entry points in EIA (CC stressors)

 First, we present results for the combined analysis of meteorological phenomena and related impacts.
 The search for meteorological phenomena (CC stressors) with expected changing future frequencies, intensities and / or duration returned a total of only 47 hits in Austria (in 23 EIAs).
 These contained various combinations of search terms.
-Of the 16 possible combinations, only three were found.
+Of the 16 possible combinations, only three were found, though.
 The majority of them (32) addressed the combination of “heavy rainfall” and “erosion”.
 Furthermore, a combination of “heavy rainfall” and “flooding” was found five times.
 Finally, the combination of “aridity” and “drought” was found four times.

 In German EIAs, the combination of “flooding” and “heavy rainfall” as well as “heavy rainfall” and “erosion” was found twice only and one relevant citation was provided.
 Below, the results of the single-term search are presented.